UKHSA-Internal/coronavirus-dashboard-api-python-sdk/README.rst

 Next step is to construct the value of the ``structure`` parameter.
 To do so, we need to find out the name of the metric in which we are interested.
-You can find this information in the Developer's Guide on the Coronavirus Dashboard website.
+You can find this information in the _`Developers Guide` on the Coronavirus Dashboard website.

 In the case of this example, the metrics are as follows: